hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 time from that node.
 Passing `?near=_agent` will use the agent's node for the sort.

+Adding the optional `?node-meta=` parameter with a desired node metadata key/value pair of the form `key:value` will filter the results to nodes with that pair present.

 It returns a JSON body like this:

 ```javascript